Posted: Tue 23rd Nov 2021

 Retailer John Lewis is offering grants to academics, charities, social enterprises and small businesses that have ideas for reducing waste on the High Street.

-The £1m Circular Future Fund, raised from sales of 10p plastic bags, is aimed at projects that reduce the environmental impact of consumer products and challenge Britain's "throwaway" culture.
+The £1 million Circular Future Fund, raised from sales of 10p plastic bags, is aimed at projects that reduce the environmental impact of consumer products and challenge Britain's "throwaway" culture.

 Grants of between £150,000 and £300,000 are available for "scalable innovations" that focus on food, textiles and household products.